-- Eliminating all woody weeds through continuous detection, treatment and infestation prevention. - Monitoring for any new and emerging weeds and eliminate through continuous detection, treatment and infestation prevention. - Controlling rabbits, hares and foxes to an extent above existing legal requirements. - Exclude stock except as otherwise specified under this approved plan. - Exclude the use of stock feed such as hay or other material which could support weed seeds that is sourced from outside the offset area.
-Sterile feed such as pellets may be sourced externally; - Exclude pasture improvement (but not ground cover rehabilitation to increase the cover of native grasses and herbs), and cultivation for commercial cropping; - Exclude fertilizer application for the first ten years of the covenant, and only apply fertiliser in accordance with written agreement from the TfN.
+- Eliminating all woody weeds through continuous detection, treatment and infestation prevention. - Monitoring for any new and emerging weeds and eliminate through continuous detection, treatment and infestation prevention. - Controlling rabbits, hares and foxes to an extent above existing legal requirements. - Retaining all standing trees, dead or alive. - Retaining fallen logs and fallen branches. - Exclude stock except as otherwise specified under this approved plan. - Exclude the use of stock feed such as hay or other material which could support weed seeds that is sourced from outside the offset area.
+Sterile feed such as pellets may be sourced externally; - Exclude pasture improvement (but not ground cover rehabilitation to increase the cover of native grasses and herbs), and cultivation for commercial cropping; - Exclude fertilizer application for the duration of the EPBC Act approval (i.e. until 2038), and only apply superphosphate fertilizer after this time in accordance with written agreement from the TfN.
 TfN may permit low levels of fertilizer application if the land owner can demonstrate that this will not adversely impact native vegetation or GSM habitat quality.